|2014 Europa Cup|

 From 1984 to 1997, Rafa Paz played for Sevilla.
 He went to play inn Mexico at the end of his career where he played for Club Celaya, teaming up with ex-La Liga stars Michel, Emilio Butragueno and Hugo Sanchez.
-For the Spanish national team, he had 7 caps.
-He went to the World Cup Finals in 1990 for Spain , appearing in two matches.
+For the Spanish national team, he had 7 caps all in 1990.
+He went to the 1990 World Cup Finals held in Italy, appearing in two matches.

 FW: Juan Arza (Spain)

-Started with Alvas and Malaga before joining Sevilla in 1943.
+Juan Arza Started with Alvas and Malaga before joining Sevilla in 1943.
 He spent 16 seasons with Sevilla and became their all-time leading scoring with 207 goals.
 He won the league in 1946, and a cup in 1948.
 He was also the league's top scorer in the 1954-53 season with 29 goals.
 He ended his career with Almeria.
-He earned 2 caps.
+He earned 2 caps for Spain.

 ST: Frederic Kanoute (Mali)

 Frederic Kanoute's longest domestic club spell was with Sevilla in Spain, where he played from 2005 to 2012.
 He won two UEFA Cups with them.
 He was the African Player of the Year in 2007.
 He was born in France.
-He was capped by French youth team, but he did nit received any senior callup from France.
+He was capped by French youth team, but he did not received any senior callup from France.
 He represented Mali internationally in the senior level.
-He also played in France for Lyon, in England for West Ham and Tottenham, and in China fo Beijing Guoan.
+At the club level, he also played in France for Lyon, in England for West Ham and Tottenham, and in China for Beijing Guoan.

-Considered one of the greatest player for Sevilla FC.
+Campanal I was considered one of the greatest player fors Sevilla FC.
 He started his career with Sporting de Gijon in 1929, but joined Sevilla soon after.
-With Sevilla, he started one a line called "Stuka".
+With Sevilla, he started on a line called "Stuka".
 He played with the club from 1929 to 1946.
 It was briefly interrupted by the Spanish Civil War.
 He represented Spain at the World Cup Finals in 1934.
 His nephew was known as "Campanal II".

 ST: Luis Fabiano (Brazil)